Musical Instrument Store Business Plan

 • Implemented the use of EDT computerized ordering software with clients to streamline the ordering process and allow the manufacturer to stock less raw inventory, simultaneously reducing overhead and increasing profits.

-READ MORE Music Retail Business Plan Example
+READ MORE Gift Basket Business Plan Example

 David Moore – Co-Owner